The following are a collection of events that are connected to the history of Limerick or people from Limerick during the month of October.

 8 October – On this day in 1972, the President of Ireland, Eamon de Valera officially opened a museum in his honour at the old school house in Bruree, Co.
 Limerick where he grew up.

-9 October – On this day, in 1911, Annie Wheeler of Pallasgreen died.
+- On this day, 9 October 1911, Annie Wheeler of Pallasgreen died.
 For many years, she and her sisters lived on their family farm.
 All five of them were unmarried and their ages on the 1911 census ranged from 48 to 33.

 10 October – Father Theobald Mathew was born on this day in 1790 in Thomastown Castle, Co Tipperary.
 He was the founder of the Temperance Movement and Mathew Bridge in Limerick was named after him.